 61. Lower your beauty costs.
 Ladies, let me tell you – capitalism thrives off your insecurity.
 Who gives a shit about the size of your pores when you’re on a beautiful deserted beach in Albania?
 I was at Sephora the other day and I literally saw a pre-mask primer.
 A spray that you don’t need that you put on before you put on a mask that you don’t need for skin problems some men in suits in corporate America invented.
 Ladies!
 Stop feeding into this!
 I’m not saying you have to go make-up free — god knows you’ll have to tear my Laura Mercier oil-free tinted moisturizer from my cold dead hands — seriously consider reducing your beauty costs.
 Quit coloring your hair or getting lasered or getting weekly manicures.
 Quit paying the patriarchy tax!

 62. If you must splurge on beauty, use Groupon wisely.
-I’m the kind of girl who can go six months without a haircut and years without a manicure… but I’m almost irritatingly low maintenance (in high school, my friends once had to tackle me to brush out a knot in my absurdly long hair).
+I’m the kind of girl who can go six months without a haircut and years without a manicure… but I’m almost irritatingly low maintenance (in high school, my friends once had to tackle me to the ground to brush out a knot in my absurdly long hair – and that is not an exaggeration).
 If you’re the kind of girl who likes waxes and facials, no judgment — just chase that deal, girl.
 Groupon always has great deals.
 Not that you need that shit, but it’s out there.

 63. Do your own nails.
 I’ve never understood people who regularly pay $30+ weekly to get their nails done.
 It’s not that hard!
 Do your own nails or, as I’ve done, embrace the au natural look.